nnirror/facet/README.md

 	- sends a packet of OSC data to OSC address `address` for every value in the FacetPattern's data.
 	- The OSC server sends output to port 5813 by default.
 You can change to a different port by modifying `OSC_OUTPORT` in `js/config.js` to whatever port number you need.
 	- The `address` argument must begin with a backslash: `/`.
-	- _Note_: This function does _not_ automatically scale the FacetPattern values between 0 and 1, so the user can send any range of numbers over OSC.
+	- _Note_: This method does _not_ automatically scale the FacetPattern values between 0 and 1, so the user can send any range of numbers over OSC.
 	- example:
 		- `$('example').noise(128).osc('/test');`
 ---
 - **pitchbend** ( _channel_ = 1 )
 	- sends a MIDI pitchbend event for every value in the FacetPattern's data.
 	- The `channel` argument by default sends the MIDI out channel 1.
 It can be set to any channel between 1-16.
-	- _Note_: This function is automatically scaled into the expected range for MIDI pitchbend data.
+	- _Note_: This method is automatically scaled into the expected range for MIDI pitchbend data.
 It expects a FacetPattern of values between -1 and 1, with 0 meaning no pitchbend.
 	- example:
 		- `$('example').sine(1).size(128).pitchbend();`